Anatamann/api-building-nodejs/README.md

 # Timestamp Microservice

-This is the boilerplate code for the Timestamp Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice
+This is a project, REST-api building challenge for freecpdecamp back-end certification process.

+The boiler plate was provided by freecodecamp: <https://github.com/freeCodeCamp/boilerplate-project-timestamp?tab=readme-ov-file>

+The project is completed inside google IDX's environment.